 Direct Payment Options:

 Yes.
-Students in the Liberal Arts program are considered both Nicolet College Students and students of Southwest Tech so they are eligible for Southwest Tech student housing.
+Students in the University Transfer - Associate of Arts/Science programs are considered both Nicolet College Students and students of Southwest Tech so they are eligible for Southwest Tech student housing.

 Log on to your MyNicolet Account.
 Choose “View my class schedule” on the left hand side of the screen and navigate to the appropriate semester.
 Select “View Textbook Information” on the right side of the screen.
 This link will take you directly to the Bookstore's website and prepopulate your list with the textbooks required for your classes.